MontealegreLuis/phuml/CONTRIBUTING.md

 Pull requests for bug fixes must be based on the current stable branch whereas pull requests for new features must be based on the `master` branch.

+### Git commit format

+Commit messages must follow the [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) which is enforced as a Git pre-commit hook via [GrumPHP](https://github.com/phpro/grumphp).

+The allowed commit types are:

+- `build` for changes to Github Actions or Scrutinizer (CI Pipeline)
+- `chore` for changes to the configuration any of the code quality tools used by this project (PHPUnit, PHP CS Fixer, Rector, Composer Normalize, Composer Require Checker, etc.)
+- `docs` for updates or additions to the documentation
+- `feat` for new features
+- `fix` for a fix to an existing console command
+- `refactor` for refactoring changes
+- `style` for changes that only format code
+- `test` for tests only changes

+It is recommended to follow the [7 rules of a good commit message](https://chris.beams.io/posts/git-commit/#seven-rules).

 ## Coding Guidelines

 This project follows the coding standards proposed in [PSR-2][psr2]